The Atheist Bible, CC-BY Fabian M. Suchanek

 And Atheism?

-Atheism, in contrast, cannot create a community, because atheists generally share neither a moral framework, nor a world view, nor rituals, nor any scripture.
-The only thing that links atheists is their rejection of belief in the supernatural, and this is too weak to create a community.
-All that atheists can do is find other communities, which are not based on faith: foremost the family, but also sports clubs, choirs, benevolent associations, and the like.
+Atheism cannot create a community, because atheists generally do not share a moral framework or worldview, nor rituals or scripture.
+The only thing that connects atheists is their rejection of belief in the supernatural, and this is too weak of a basis to create a community.

-Never adhere to an ideology because you enjoy the community.
 Only ever adhere to a community if you share the ideology.

 The Candid Atheist